What is Unit Price?

 - Fixed Costs: Fixed costs are the costs that remain static over the period until a range or level.
 If the level of production till which the fixed cost is static, it tends to increase.
 Fixed costs could be from various departments such as Production, distribution, Selling, and advertisement, etc. Few examples of the fixed costs could be Rent, Depreciation, fixed advertisement program, etc.

 - Variable Costs: Variable costs tends to vary with the level of production and the number of units produced.
 These are fixed for the product and increase or decrease in line with the production of a unit.
-The variable cost derived mainly in three heads; raw material, labor, and overhead costs.
+We divide the variable cost mainly in three heads; raw material, labor, and overhead costs.
 These are directly related to the products manufactured.

 #2 – Profit Margin